 I see ellipses used on Facebook and Twitter status updates all the time.
 They are usually used in modern texting language to represent a pause or often just to show the end of a statement.

-Again, notice anything is spelled incorrectly, which is quite common in the texting language.
-However, the ellipses are also used incorrectly.
+The ellipses are used incorrectly.
 First, whenever you use an ellipsis, make sure it has only three periods.
 It shouldn’t be any more or any less than three.
 Next, only use it to show omission of words in a quote.

 Using ellipses in the above example allowed me to still get the point across without using the entire quotation.
 This would be very useful if you were writing an argumentative essay and you wanted to leave out irrelevant parts of a quote so that they wouldn’t take attention away from your argument.